Polytechnic University of Milan: Professional opportunities and statistics

-The 2007 graduate survey shows that 80% of graduates of the Polytechnic University of Milan find a job within three months from graduation, and almost 95% within six months.
+The 2007 graduate survey shows that 80% of graduates of the Politecnico di Milano find a job within three months from graduation, and almost 95% within six months.
 The figures are similar for the bachelor and the masters level graduates.
 A specialized "Career Service" facilitates contacts between graduates and the industry, it invites companies for presentations and prepares statistics about graduated students.
 It posts several stage and job offers every day both for students and graduates.

 Approximately 55% of undergraduate students complete their studies on time, and approximately 80% of them graduate within an additional year.
 Similar figures apply to graduate students.

 Student politics

 Students at the university elect representatives in the Academic Senate, the Board of Directors and in the Boards of Schools.
 Currently, there are four main political groups in student elections: